UNSOM Police Commissioner

 Cooperation with AMISOM

 UNSOM Police is working together with the AMISOM Police component to train and mentor the Somali Police.
 Trainings have been provided on international human rights principles to ensure the Somali Police upholds its responsibility to protect civilians.
-The themes of these trainings include Protection of Internally Displaced Persons, Protection of Children in armed conflicts, Human Rights in Police Search and Seizure and Human Rights in Pre-Trial Detention.
+The themes of these trainings include Protection of Internally Displaced Persons, Protection of Children in armed conflicts, Human Rights in Police Search and Seizure and Human Rights in Detention.

 UNSOM police is collocated within the AMISOM Headquarters in Mogadishu to strengthen the cooperation and support between the African Union (AMISOM) and United Nations (UNSOM) operations.
-The collocation at headquarters level is mirrored in the Federal Member States, where AMISOM Police maintains a close cooperation with the international police officers deployed by both organizations.
+The at headquarters level is mirrored in the Federal Member States, where AMISOM Police maintains a close cooperation with the international police officers deployed both organizations.

 Sub-Working Group Police

-The Sub-Working Group Police under the strand 2b of the security coordination mechanism known as Comprehensive Approach on Security replaces the former Police Working Group as a high level strategic platform established for the Somali Police Services and the international community.
+The Sub-Working Group Police under the strand 2b of the security coordination mechanism known as Security replaces the former Police Working Group as a high level strategic platform established for the Somali Police Services and the international community.
 UNSOM Police is supporting the federal Ministry of Internal Security, the Somali Police Force and the German Embassy, which co-chair this group.
 The body links the internal Somali Police Joint Management Structure, comprising the Joint Technical Committee, the Council of Police Commissioner and the Conference of Ministers of (Internal) Security with those foreign countries supporting Somali Police development.

 Professional Police Development Board